Staff

 • Kaitlyn Duvall

-Kaitlyn Duvall is currently a Research Assistant at EBRC, providing support on a variety of projects.
+Kaitlyn Duvall is currently a Project and Research Associate at EBRC, providing support on a variety of projects.
 Prior to her position at EBRC, she held concurrent positions at the City of Reno and the University of Nevada, Reno.
 Kaitlyn received a B.S. in Environmental Science from the University of Nevada, Reno and a M.S. in Environmental Sciences and Policy from Johns Hopkins University.

 • Becky Mackelprang